SaveNowClub/pub_docs/docs/TERMS.md

 <b>Liability Waiver</b>
 <p>SaveNowClub is not liable for any damages of any form as a result of using the website and/or services.
 Your sole and exclusive remedy for dissatisfaction is to stop using the website and services. </p>

-<p>The <a href="/price_records">Price Paid or Price Offer Records</a> published for free or for sale on SaveNowClub platform were contributed by registered SaveNowClub users and satisfy our <a href="/docs/2371/tutorial-buying-groups-and-price-records#for-sellers-listing-criteria">Listing Criteria</a>.
-The registered users who publish price records own these price records and take full reponsibility of any consequences as a result of publishing these price records.
-SaveNowClub hereby claim that we do not own these price records nor do we guarantee their accuracy.</p>

 <b>Intellectual property</b>